 In order to understand its causes, it is important to fully understand what cocaine addiction is.
 There is a very fine line between abuse and addiction when it comes to cocaine.

 Addiction to cocaine is a chronic disorder where the user seeks the drug compulsively.
 An addict continues to use the drug despite noticing negative effects.
 When it comes to cocaine, addiction often includes mental and physical dependence.
-Dependence is when withdrawal symptoms come up if a person stops taking cocaine suddenly, or tries to cut back heavily.
+Dependence is when withdrawal symptoms come up if a person stops taking cocaine suddenly, or tries to cut back.

 Cocaine is more addictive than most drugs because of the ‘binge and crash’ cycle.
-The effects of cocaine only last about 30 minutes.
+The effects of cocaine are extreme but only last about 30 minutes.
 Once the euphoria and energy wears off, users tend to feel a ‘crash’.
 The crash can include feelings of tiredness, anxiety, depression, and intense cravings for more cocaine.
 The crash is often so bad that users take more of the drug just to feel better.

 This dangerous binge and crash cycle can occur even before a user is addicted to cocaine.
 It is part of what makes the drug very hard to quit once you start using it.
 Some users who abuse cocaine occasionally might be able to use it sometimes without becoming addicted, but there is no way to know when you could suddenly become addicted.
-Anyone who compulsively uses it despite knowing it is harming them is addicted.
+Anyone who compulsively uses cocaine, despite knowing it is harming them, is addicted.

 Effects of Cocaine Addiction

 Abuse of cocaine can cause users to feel an intense high.
 Feelings of euphoria, increased energy and confidence, and overall well-being are all common aspects of a cocaine high.
 But, the drug has many serious negative effects as well.
 These effects become worse and more common for people who abuse cocaine often.